jonaslagoni/Java-to-AsyncAPI/README.md

 ```

 ### Reversed CRUD
-Using the `reverse(true)` method you can easily create the reversed CRUD operations for any client.
+Using the `reverse(true)` method you can easily create the reversed CRUD operations.

 ```java
 AsyncAPI api = new AsyncAPIBuilder().